The Dresden Files characters: Ferrovax

 Dragons are semi-divine beings of immense power.
 Little is known of Ferrovax, described by himself as the oldest and most powerful of his kind.
 He was present at Bianca's gathering in Grave Peril where his immense power was demonstrated when he nearly killed Harry by uttering a mere portion of Harry's name (using True Name magic).
 The only reason Harry lived was that Ferrovax lost interest.
-The dragon did not appeared until his return in Peace Talks, where he participates in the Peace Accords, mostly staying in a staring contest with Vadderung.
+The dragon did not appear until his return in Peace Talks, where he participates in the Peace Accords, mostly staying in a staring contest with Vadderung.
 When the talks are broken by the Fomor he sides with the Accorded Nations.

 Marcone's vault in Skin Game is shown to have a vault devoted to Ferrovax.